 COVID-19 Testing Policies

-In an effort to safeguard the UNE community against the threat of COVID-19 infection and transmission, we have developed a 4-tiered testing program that includes initial broad-based entry testing, ongoing symptomatic testing, focused surveillance testing of asymptomatic individuals, and testing of campus wastewater.
+In an effort to safeguard the UNE community against the threat of COVID-19 infection and transmission, we developed a 4-tiered testing program that includes initial broad-based entry testing, ongoing symptomatic testing, focused surveillance testing of asymptomatic individuals, and testing of campus wastewater.
+For the spring term of 2021, we expanded our testing protocols to include ongoing surveillance testing, which calls for a percentage of students, faculty, and professional staff to be identified each week and asked to submit for testing on a voluntary basis.

-Baseline and surveillance testing will be conducted in partnership with the Broad Institute in Cambridge, MA.
-Students with symptoms that might be the result of COVID infection will be tested with a point-of-care system on campus.
-All confirmatory testing will be done in partnership with MaineHealth’s NorDx laboratories.
+Baseline and surveillance testing — both focused and ongoing — will be conducted in partnership with the Broad Institute in Cambridge, MA.
+Students with symptoms that might be the result of COVID infection are tested with a point-of-care system on campus.
+All confirmatory testing is done in partnership with MaineHealth’s NorDx laboratories.

 Because the average turnaround time for tests some students' areas exceeded 72 hours, we encouraged those students to plan ahead and get the test sooner and then to self-quarantine until results were received.